bengimbel/golang_redis/README.md

 I think if I wanted to extend this application as traffic grows, we can implement distributed caching and even client side caching to further improve performance.
 I am already caching values asyncronously, which was another assumption I made that would improve performance.
 Also creating multiple instances of redis via a redis cluster to split the dataset among multiple nodes.

+I also would not return an error if no results are found.
+For the sake of this project, I just wanted to show how errors would be handled.
+No results should still return a `200`.

 ### Sample cURL Requests

 There are two endpoints in this application.
 You can also use postman to send requests.